Headhunting: Indian subcontinent and Indochina

-Headhunting has been a practice among the Kukis, the Wa, Mizo, the Garo and the Naga ethnic groups of India, Bangladesh and Myanmar till the 19th century.
+Headhunting has been a practice among the Kukis, Mizo, and Chin (known collectively as the Zo people), the Wa, the Garo and the Naga ethnic groups of India, Bangladesh and Myanmar till the 19th century.
 Nuristanis in eastern Afghanistan were headhunters until the late 19th century.

 Mizo people

-Illustration of Chief Vanhnuailiana's tomb with a head observed during the Lushai Expedition.
+Photograph by Colonel H.G Woodthorpe of Chief Vanhnuailiana's tomb with a head observed during the Lushai Expedition.

 Mizo warfare would often rely on secret attacks and ambushing in surprise of their enemies.
 This led to superstitions as to the time and auspiciousness to conduct a raid.
 A headhunting expedition would concern stargazing where the crescent of the moon would be studied as an omen.
 If a star accompanied the new moon on its right side, this was considered "the moon is brandishing a knife" hence not permitting a raid to occur.
 If the star appeared left of the crescent moon then this would be perceived as "the moon is carrying a head" which was auspicious for a raid.
 Another superstition concerned the minivet.
 If on a journey to raid, the minivet flew away from the village it was a sign of success.
 If it flew to the village while screeching then the omen would lead the party to turn back.

 A portion of men would be assigned to a raid and a portion to remain home to defend the village.
 After killing one's enemies, the victor was required to place his foot on the corpse, shout the victim's name three times, and sing a Bawhhla (battle song).
 This was due to the belief that doing so would enable the killed warrior to become the victor's slave in the afterlife.
-By proclaiming his name and singing a song, the slave would recognise his master's voice.
+By proclaiming his name and singing a song, the slave would recognize his master's voice.
 Following this, the victims would be decapitated.
-If the journey home was too then the scalps of the heads would be taken instead as proof of their victory.
+If the journey home was too far, then the scalps of the heads would be taken instead as proof of their victory.

 Returning to the village, it was a taboo to bring the heads in during daylight.
 The war party would remain outside the village and delay their entrance.
 Only after dinner and the courtship hours between young men and women in the evening would the party be permitted to enter.
 The party arriving with the heads would announce themselves with gunshots and a bawhhla of their victory.
 Village maidens would then take initiative throughout the night to make an Arkeziak to tie on the heads, necks, wrists, ankles or upper arms of the warriors.
 The Arkeziak was made with a white spun cotton not boiled with rice and plaited into a pattern with tassels.
 The rest of the village would not meet the party out of taboo while the return was being celebrated with battle songs and gunshots.